 Why you should use Colima Sea salt

-To start with, Colima sea salt is delicious.
+To start with, hand-harvested sea salt is delicious.
 It is known to intensify the flavor of many foods.
 Even though this type of sea salt has a larger size, it is soluble and easily incorporates into ingredients with a minimal amount of moisture.
 Colima sea salt is particularly good on foods cooked on a barbeque because of the way it mixes with the juices of whatever you are cooking.

 Colima sea salt does not contain microplastics as other sea salts do.
 The Cuyutlán Beach and the areas around the Armenia River have a unique type of black volcanic sand.
 The sand in the Cuyutlán Lagoon is the first stage of water filtration removing microplastics that are often found in sea salt made from open ocean water sources.

-How Colima Sea Salt is Made
+How Sea Salt Is Made In Cuyutlán

 The town of Cuyutlán is situated along a sand bar that separates the wild Pacific Ocean from an estuary.
 On the east side of the estuary, there are thousands of acres of reclaimed land that have been dredged up and meticulously leveled.
 The drying tables are sheets of black plastic laid on top of a rectangular-shaped berm of sand a few inches deep.

-Because this is reclaimed land in the middle of an estuary when a hole is dug it almost instantly starts to fill with water. the sand filters out much of the trash like microplastics and other debris.
+Because this is reclaimed land in the middle of an estuary when a hole is dug it almost instantly starts to fill with water.
+The sand filters out much of the trash like microplastics and other debris.

 Water is pumped from the sumps through more filters and onto the drying tables like big trays just a few inches deep.

 Salt production in Colima mostly takes place during the hot spring months before the summer rains start.
 The midday high temperature can easily surpass 100 degrees Fahrenheit and quickly dehydrate a tray of salt.
-As the tray is drying, impurities are skimmed off the top and as the water level drops further a large broom is used to move the salt crystals around.
+As the tray is drying, impurities are skimmed off the top, and as the water level drops further a large broom is used to move the salt crystals around.

 The salt is shoveled into large piles where it is left to dry for another couple of weeks.
 Most of the work is done in the morning and afternoon because of the high temperatures at midday.